A big chunk of some of the most wild lands left in the northeast United States is now protected.

 A memorable evening was spent seeing the buildings mere minutes from our campsite in the light of the almost full moon.

 It is a place I really would love to see again.

 Mile for mile, seeing all the natural bridges that give this monument its name is a very scenic hike.
 One of the best I’ve done in many ways.

 A 15-mile day hike is required or do the hike over two days.
 Camping but not backpacking is allowed here.
 But you can split the hikes up by utilizing different trail heads.

 Either way, the natural bridges are fantastic to see.
 And some unusual square Pueblo dwellings can be spotted.

 - Rio Grande del Norte National Monument – Wild Rivers Recreation Area

-Some friends enjoyed my suggestion to come here one year so much, that the someone and I returned to see it again.
+Some friends enjoyed my suggestion to come here one year so much, that we returned to see it again.